Sacramento Short Sales - Frequently Asked Questions

 Are there tax or legal ramifications for sellers who do a short sale?
 The best answer I can provide here is that you need to speak to a CPA or an attorney.
 I am not a CPA and I am not an attorney, so I can not and will not give any tax or legal-type advice.
 Every seller's circumstance is different.
 Some may face income tax on forgiven debt while others may not.
 Some mortgage companies can and may pursue recourse on forgiven debt while others may not.
 And so on.
 Please obtain 3rd party professional assistance there.

 Are there credit ramifications for sellers who do a short sale?
 Usually yes.
 Your mortgage company will usually report a “settlement in full for less than the amount owed” to the credit reporting agencies, which by itself will ding your credit.
 Anecdotally, what I have seen have a far greater impact on credit scores seems to be missed mortgage payments.
 If on the road to completing your short sale you are late with your mortgage payment 30, 60, 90, 120+ days delinquent, then your credit score will be pretty badly messed up from that already.
+You may wish to consult a qualified professional relating to how a short sale will affect your credit.

 How long after completing a short sale will I be able to qualify to purchase a home?
 It depends.
 You will need to talk to a lender to look at your specific scenario.
 Fannie Mae, Freddie Mac, and FHA all have waiting periods after the completion of a short sale before you will qualify to purchase again.
 There are other “portfolio” lenders who may qualify you for a mortgage with little to no waiting period based on your circumstances.